-On Friday evening, the ‘ArtX Dance Award’ takes place at the International Dance Concours Bruges.
+On Friday evening, the ‘ArtX Dance Award’ took place at the International Dance Concours Bruges.

-We'll kick off with a dazzling showcase in the Royal City Theatre of Bruges featuring choreographic work by five choreographers and their dance companies.
-This will be a separate part of the competition on Saturday and Sunday.
+We kicked off with a dazzling showcase in the Royal City Theatre of Bruges featuring choreographic work by choreographers and their dance companies.
+This eveing was a separate part of the competition on Saturday and Sunday.

 The 'ArtX Dance Award' is an artistic platform where dance companies can present a more elaborated choreographic work to an audience and jury.
 Each piece is judged on artistic originality, technical execution, and choreographic interpretation.
 After evaluation, the ‘ArtX Dance Award’ is awarded to the highest score.
 Participation is only possible by selection.

-A selection will be made of 5 to 8 choreographies with a maximum performance duration of 75 minutes of all choreographies.
+A selection was be made of 5 to 8 choreographies with a maximum performance duration of 75 minutes of all choreographies.

 Styles (disciplines) in this section are Modern or Contemporary.